b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161008_122015.jpg)
 Indicator Holders

-In all the dipalys work fine, but later I realized that if the displays were behind a card stock printout, behind some smoked grey plexiglasthey look a lot like the original Apollo DSKY EL displays.
+In all the dispalys work fine, but later I realized that if the displays were behind a card stock printout, behind some smoked grey plexiglasthey look a lot like the original Apollo DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This brings the sign digit near to the display.
 67lb.
 White Cover Card stock (Staples **Item 679482** to be exact).
 I

 As you can see with the card stock the uDSKY is very simular to the DSKY as you cant really see the digits until they are illuminated.